Skip to content

 Youth Enrichment

-During the SUBMERGED℠ Season, FIRST LEGO League teams will use creative thinking and LEGO® technology to explore the layers of the ocean and bring their learnings and ideas to the surface as they “sea” into the future.
-The future is yours to create.
+"Grab your gear, pack your magnifying glass, rope, and pickaxe - the adventure begins!
+In this season of FIRST® LEGO® League UNEARTHED™, you and your team will follow the traces of the past: uncover hidden treasures, mysterious artifacts, and forgotten stories.
+But your mission doesn't end with the discovery, that's just the beginning!"
 Under the instruction of the Farmington Robotics Enforcers, students will work together to solve fun engineering challenges and build models using LEGO® bricks, gaining confidence, and teambuilding skills along the way.
-A full day option is available when combined with Farmington EXCL, which is held across the street at East Farms School.
-To view rates and details, please visit EXCL's website HERE, and complete the combination form HERE.
-Any student participating in this combination will be brought safely across the street by educators in the programs.
 Students in grades 1-4 Students focus on the fundamentals of engineering as they explore real-world problems, learn to design, and code, and create unique solutions made with LEGO bricks and powered by LEGO® Education SPIKE Module.
 Students should bring their school/personal Chromebook or laptop to class each day, if possible, along with a healthy snack and a water bottle!
 Cancellation/Refund Policy: Cancellations with a refund will be allowed up to June 15th less a $35 fee.
 There are NO cancellations / refunds after June 15!
 All supplies are included.
-REGISTRATION DEADLINE: JUNE 15
+REGISTRATION DEADLINE: JUNE 14

 Popular